rahilansari261/lilbit/README.md

      └─ typesafe db-calls using Prisma
 ```

-> In this template, we use `@acme` as a placeholder for package names.
+> In this template, we use `@lilbit` as a placeholder for package names.
 As a user, you might want to replace it with your own organization or project name.
-You can use find-and-replace to change all the instances of `@acme/` to something like `@my-company/` / `@project-name/`.
+You can use find-and-replace to change all the instances of `@lilbit/` to something like `@my-company/` / `@project-name/`.

 ## FAQ